jacobrask/styledocco/README.md

 }
 ```

 Would display the description, a rendered button as well as the example HTML code.
-The CSS will be included in the `style` element of the document.
+The CSS will be applied to the preview.

 See the `examples` folder for more in-depth examples.